Doing Voice Over Work Online

 - Language, Accent and Dialect: Be honest with the languages, accents and dialects that you can perform in, as many clients can spot an authentic sound from one that’s not as polished.
 If you’ve received language training or dialect coaching, indicate your level of fluency or comfort with the required language when submitting your audition and proposal.

-- Gender: On a similar level of importance, clients state in their job postings the gender of voice they want (although many auditions are open to both genders).
-While some voice actors can convincingly change the gender of their voice, this skill is rare and with the number of opportunities out there for both genders – there’s no need to stress over a job that has requirements that don’t match your skills.
+- Gender: While some voice actors can convincingly change the gender of their voice, this skill is rare and with the number of opportunities out there for both genders – there’s no need to stress over a job that has requirements that don’t match your skills.
 There are more opportunities out there that will suit you better!

-- Work type: Identify the type of work the job listing is for.
-Different types of work include radio and television commercials, animation for film and cartoons, audiobooks, and so on.
+- Work type: Different types of work include radio and television commercials, animation for film and cartoons, audiobooks, and so on.

-Most voice over agents and clients often provide vocal artists with a written script.
-When auditioning, it’s best not to read the whole script (read approx 15 seconds or so and then move on).
+When a script is supplied, it’s best not to read the whole thing in your audition.
+Read approx 15 seconds or so and then move on.

-If you want to try your hand on some Voice Over Sample Scripts, these can also be useful to helping you stay in fine form for auditioning – or to serve as copy for your next demo.
+If you want to try your hand on some voice over sample scripts, these can also be useful to help you stay in fine form for auditioning – or to serve as a copy for your next demo.

-When you’re looking for work and different job opportunities, it’s important to take the time to research and evaluate the postings to find a good match for your skills and abilities.
-Some due diligence on your part can help inform you beforehand when making the decision to audition or not.
-Understanding how a voice over can impact you personally should factor into this process.
-What we mean is that you need to weigh the opportunity with your own values and beliefs before pursuing it.
+When you’re looking for work and different job opportunities, some due diligence on your part can help inform you beforehand when making the decision to audition or not.
+In addition to other factors, you also need to weigh the opportunity with your own values and beliefs before pursuing it.
 Your integrity is far more important than making a quick buck.